JasperHG90/sleepsimR-documentation/README.md

     <td>Docker application.
 This program allows the user to run a single chain of the model used in the empirical analysis.</td>
   </tr>
 </tbody>
-<caption>Table 1: overview of the software developed in the course of this thesis.
-The versions listed in this table are the ones used to generate all results in the thesis.
-Each software version is stored using a unique Digital Object Identifier (DOI), and should be downloaded from the link provided in the table.</caption>
 </table>                                                                                                                          	|

 ### 3. Replicating the analysis